rob-myers/rob-myers.github.io/articles/tech-2.md

 As for a physics engine, we [already mentioned](1#constraints--game-mechanics) we won't be using one.
 Instead:
 - Collision detection will be handled at a higher level (navigation).
 - The Web Animations API will replace force-driven movement.
-- We'll write our own raycaster e.g. line-of-sight detection.
+- We'll write our own raycaster e.g. for line-of-sight detection.

 It is worth discussing Navigation and Raycasting in more detail.